aafmisra/Rapid-Recipe/README.md

 - [ ] Deployed using Heroku
 - [ ] Uses flexbox or CSS grid for layout
 - [ ] Allows users to search recipes with ingredients to include
-- [ ] Allows users to search recipes with ingredients to include exclude
+- [ ] Allows users to search recipes with ingredients to exclude
 - [ ] Allows users to search recipes with health-conscious options

 Silver